All Episodes

 Hey, man.

-Uh the anti-war crowd has been waging a campaign against the recruiting offices around the country for several years.
+The anti-war crowd has been waging a campaign against the recruiting offices around the country for several years.

 And many recruiting centers have been attacked.

-You know, how many times have you heard you bring up a great point.
+You know, how many times have you heard?

-And yet I'm wondering how many liberals going after the military industrial complex should be held accountable for these violent acts by left-wing terrorist groups.
+And yet I'm wondering how many liberals going after the military-industrial complex should be held accountable for these violent acts by left-wing terrorist groups.

-Well, you're you're right, Jason, yeah.
+Well, you're right, Jason.

-And uh what the left is trying to do right now is recreate some of the organizations that served themselves well during the sixties and early seventies.
+And what the left is trying to do right now is recreate some of the organizations that served them so well during the 60s and early 70s.

 Yeah.

-Bobby Seal from the Black Panthers.
+Bobby Seal from the Black Panthers?

 Yeah.

-You've got high schools in the twin cities trying to boot recruiters off their high school campuses.
+You've got high schools in the Twin Cities trying to boot recruiters off their high school campuses.

-So I I don't think it's a stretch to suggest that, at least rhetorically, uh, the liberal left in this country has declared war on these honorable men and women trying to fill the ranks of our armed forces, the recruiting stations, the recruiters everywhere.
+So I don't think it's a stretch to suggest that, at least rhetorically, the liberal left in this country has declared war on these honorable men and women trying to fill the ranks of our armed forces, the recruiting stations, the recruiters everywhere.

 And I wish we would hold some of that inflamed rhetoric to the same standards they would like to hold talk radio to.

-More on this one.
+More on this when we return.

-We return, don't go away.
+Don't go away.

 We are back on Excellence in Broadcasting Network.

-I am Jason Lewis, filling in for the big guy today and tomorrow.
+I am Jason Lewis filling in for the big guy today and tomorrow.

-Always Rush taking a couple of well deserved days off.
+Always Rush taking a couple of well-deserved days off.

-So I'm telling you, I am sick.
+So we, I'm telling you, I am sick.

 Everybody does that, though.

-I hate to, you know, everybody does the Clinton thing now, so it's just I don't know why I did it.
+I hate to, you know, everybody does the Clinton thing now, so it's just, I don't know why I did it.

 Pardon me.